pawel-cebula/slurpin/README.md

 5. `npm start` the server first (port 3000), and then the `client` (port 3001).

+6. Check if the `baseURL` in `client/src/api.js` matches your client app URL.

-6. Go to `http://localhostL3001`, register an account, log in and you should see the first few checkins in the feed that were imported while running `db.sql`
+7. Launch the client app in the browser (i.e. `http://localhost:3001`), register an account, log in and you should see the first few checkins in the feed that were imported while running `db.sql`.